TrainWeb.org Facebook Page

 Map: PG 10 C 7 Topographic Maps

-None of WB&A's wye survives in the grassy area at center, but overhead wires criss-cross above the site.
+A similar modern view finds none of WB&A's wye survives in the grassy area at center, but overhead wires criss-cross above the site.

 Bowie Race Track opened in 1914 at first under the name Prince George's Park then later Bowie Race Course.
 WB&A soon extended a spur to it from this location known to the railroad as Boyle.
-The race track is to the right In this photo.
+The race track is to the right in this photo.

 After the B&O/B&A partnership for two weeks of service to Bowie ended, PRR temporarily operated steam specials to the race track by connecting to the WB&A at Naval Academy Junction (Odenton).
 In time for the 1937-38 racing season, PRR built the shortcut seen earlier in this tour.